polyaxon/polyaxon/templates/experimentation/experiments.md

 To view the logs of experiment 3 for example, given that is running now, run

-!!! note
-    3 is the sequence of the experiment in this project, you can see it when running `polyaxon project experiments` in the sequence column.

 ```bash
 polyaxon experiment logs 2
 ```

-This command will show the logs of the experiment in real time of all the jobs running.
+This command will show the logs in real time of all the jobs running for the experiment.
 In the [jobs](jobs)'s page, we will see how we can view the logs of a particular job.

+!!! note
+    3 is the sequence of the experiment in this project, you can see it when running `polyaxon project experiments` in the sequence column.

 ## Tracking experiment resources